Follow TV Tropes

 "I'm not that complicated.
 My complications come out in my songs.
 All you have to do to be my friend is like me … and listen."

 Swift found herself interested in poetry and music from an early age, and won a nationwide poetry contest at age nine with a poem called "Monster in My Closet", learned to play guitar from a computer repairman at 10, sang the national anthem at the U.S. Open in 2001 at the age of 11, and was signed by Sony/ATV at age 14.
-Swift broke into the Top 40 in 2006 with her debut single "Tim McGraw", and has since achieved widespread critical and commercial success both in the world of country music and in mainstream pop, fully committing to the latter genre by the release of her fifth album.
+Swift broke into the Top 40 in 2006 with her debut single "Tim McGraw" and subsequently achieved widespread critical and commercial success both in the world of country music and in mainstream pop, fully committing to the latter genre by the release of her fifth album.

 Swift's early success almost singlehandedly made the independent Big Machine Records label and her early producer Nathan Chapman big names in the country music industry.
-In 2018, Swift publically broke off from Big Machine to sign with Republic Records.
-After being unable to buy back her old masters from Big Machine, Swift set off on rerecording her first six albums, an ambitious project for individual artistic control that has only further raised her commercial and critical profile.
+In 2018, Swift publicly broke off from Big Machine to sign with Republic Records.
+After being unable to buy back her old masters from Big Machine, Swift set off on rerecording her first six albums, an ambitious project for individual artistic control that only further raised her commercial and critical profile.

 Discography: